rz0718/rz0718.github.io/_posts/articles/2024-12-18-scaling-laws.md

 Yes, those are also hot topics now in the LLM community including agents and reasoning models.
 We will discuss those topics in the coming blogs.

 Before the end, we can also quickly disucss one term called FLOPs, which is heavily used in the research of scaling laws.

+## References

+{% include references.html keys="kaplan2020scaling,hoffmann2022compute,achiama2023gpt4" %}

+## Appendix

 ### What is FLOPs?
  It would be better to understand the concept of FLOPs.
 FLOPs is a measure of the number of floating-point operations required to perform a computation.
 For example, OpenAI mentioned that it took about 6 FLOP (floating-point operations) per parameter per token to train GPT-4.
 In terms of LLM's training, forward and backward passes are all captured by FLOPs.
 The rule of thumb is that the compute required to train a model is around *6PN* FLOPs, where P is the model size and N is the dataset size.
 And *2PN* can capture the forward pass while *4PN* can capture the backward pass.
 The accurate modelling of FLOPs could be found in this [blog](https://medium.com/@dzmitrybahdanau/the-flops-calculus-of-language-model-training-3b19c1f025e4).

 Than, in the scaling law, the compute budget is always defined as values in PetaFLOP-days, or $10^15$ FLOPs/second x 24 hours x 3600 seconds/hour, arriving at $8.64*\multiply*10^19$ FLOPs.

-## References

-{% include references.html keys="kaplan2020scaling,hoffmann2022compute,achiama2023gpt4" %}